Wester Pipe Railway

-The Wester Pipe Railway is a narrow gauge railway that mainly runs from Hastigrow on the B876 road to Mybster on the A9, all within Caithness.
+The Wester Pipe Railway is a narrow gauge railway that runs from Hastigrow on the B876 road to Westerloch on the A99, all within Caithness.
 The line is double track for most of the route and uses Metre gauge.
 It is used to transport pipeline segments to the sea.
 It is the second northernmost railway in the United Kingdom with the first being the spur to Thurso on the Far North Line.

 Route

-The line starts in Hastigrow Runs down crossing with the far north line in Mains of Watten before passing straight through Watten itself.
-Then it heads west towards the Houstry of Dunn before heading South-West to Mybster, not following the route of the B870.
-Around Halfway through the route there's a small depot and an area full of many resurfacing pipelines.
-There is an additional spur from Hastigrow to Bridge of Wester on the coast, by the port of Subsea 7.
+The line starts in Hastigrow and runs 7.8 km east south east towards the coast where the depot of Subsea 7 is located.